 Tips for Investing

 - Consider talking to a financial advisor about the advantages of target-date funds and how to choose an appropriate glide path.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can help you get connected with professional advisors in your local area in minutes.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Using a free retirement calculator will help you make decisions about target-date funds and the best glide path for you.
+- Using SmartAsset’s retirement calculator will help you make decisions about target-date funds and the best glide path for you.
 Also, check the default investment option if you’re enrolling in your employer’s 401(k) for the first time.
-Some plan administrators set the default to a target date fund so it’s important to know what you’re investing in from Day One.
+Some plan administrators set the default to a target date fund so it’s important to know what you’re investing in from day one.

 Photo credit: ©iStock.com/BrianAJackson, ©iStock.com/chingyunsong, ©iStock.com/Jub Job